AI4Cryst/ASUGNN/README.md

 `Model.py` contains the implementation of a deep learning model using PyTorch for processing and analyzing graph-based data.
 The main components are:

-1. **NetConfig**: A configuration class for setting up the base parameters for the PointNet model.
+1. **NetConfig**: A configuration class for setting up the base parameters for the ASUGNN model.
 2. **CausalSelfAttention**: A module that implements a causal self-attention mechanism with learnable adjacency matrix projections.
 3. **CausalCrossAttention**: A module for implementing causal cross-attention, utilizing graph and node features.
 4. **ASU_codec_block**: A codec block that combines self-attention, cross-attention, and multi-layer perceptron (MLP) modules.